top of page

 Cheating can be, but is not limited to:

-• Using chat spies or other similar tools.
+• Using chat spies or similar tools.

 5. Don't be a Bad Actor